-There are any number of classes out there, but these are my personal recommendations for valuable, effective training in forensic art.
+There are lots of classes out there, but these are my personal recommendations for valuable, effective training, based on the most current scientific and forensic art guidelines.

 I can’t make any guarantees, of course.
 It is up to you to email the instructor with any questions you may have prior to taking the class.